microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ##### **`[NodeShareInputOf("<name>", <index> = 0 )]`**
 Share the inputs for the node specified by name and optional index with this node.
-Both nodes must have identical input records and the same launch mode and dispatch grid size (if fixed).
+Both nodes must have identical input records, the same launch mode, and identical dispatch grid size (if fixed).

 ##### **`[NodeDispatchGrid(<x>, <y>, <z>)]`**
 Specifies the size of the dispatch grid.
 Broadcast launch nodes must specify